How to Get Over Your Ex: Our 10 Best Tips

 Everyone has their own healing process, so the best way to get over an ex will vary from person to person.
 But every relationship has two sides (or more, in the case of polyamorous relationships).
 Difficult emotions are normal, but you should acknowledge that you probably weren’t the sole reason for the breakup and be compassionate with yourself.

 Want to hear a proven tactic for how to get over an ex-boyfriend?
 Getting under a new one, of course.
 With 10 million monthly users to distract you, Grindr is the place to find Mr. Right (or Mr. Right Now).
-Download the Grindr app for iOS or Android, or browse hands-free with Grindr Web — the same Grindr you know and love, now available on your laptop or PC with no download required.
+Download the Grindr app, or browse hands-free with Grindr Web — the same Grindr you know and love, now available on your laptop or PC with no download required.